Worktrees

 key is optional.

-If not specified, Antora will automatically use the main (i.e., primary) worktree of a local repository if the current branch of that repository is among the branches matched by the branches
+) as long as the current branch of that repository is among the branches matched by the branches

 key.

-key is specified on the entry for a content source.
+key directly on the content

-To enable the use of all worktrees, simply set the worktrees
+For example, to enable the use of all worktrees, simply set the worktrees

-key to the keyword value true
+key to the boolean value true

 .